 It is important to note that if there is no deficiency of iron, and your doctor has not ordered an iron supplement to treat the deficiency, a simple multivitamin with iron should prevent iron deficiency anemia, even if the diet is inadequate in iron.

 I gave Nathan the Flintstones vitamins with iron for several years.
 They were free through his insurance.
 Once I started learning more about the risks of artificial colors and their effects on kids with ADHD and autism, I started giving him vitamins that don't contain artificial additives.
 I paid for these myself, which was worth it to me.
 Although to be fair to the doctor, she might have been willing to prescribe the healthier ones, I just never asked.

 It's important to know that gummy vitamins do not contain iron.

-It can be hard to get your kid to chew the healthier multivitamins.
+It can be hard to get your kid to chew healthier multivitamins.
 This is something I started having problems with.
-Nathan got to a point where he wouldn’t take the chewable vitamins.
+Nathan got to a point where he wouldn't take the chewable vitamins.
 Of course, he liked the gummy vitamins.
-However, I knew he needed iron to prevent anemia, because he wasn’t eating much meat at all (or meat alternatives, such as eggs, beans, peas, nuts, seeds).
-So I searched high and low for gummy vitamins that contained iron.
-I could not find a single one with iron!
+However, I knew he needed iron to prevent anemia, because he wasn't eating much meat at all (or meat alternatives, such as eggs, beans, peas, nuts, seeds).
+So, I searched high and low for gummy vitamins that contained iron.
+I could not find one with iron!

 So, if you want your child to get iron in his multivitamin, you'll need to find another type than gummies.